ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

   const @a x = res where
     -- uses 'a' from the lexical scope '@a' res :: a
-  --res :: forterm a. a
+  --res :: foralone %term a. a
     res = x

 * The magical / borrowed scope introduced by ``ScopedTypeVariables``